pebreo/pebreo.github.io/endgame/addendum.md

 **Innovation Potential:**  Blockchain is still in its early stages of development, and its potential applications are constantly evolving.
 It has the potential to disrupt various industries and create entirely new ones, making it a truly extraordinary technological innovation.

 ## In-progress: AI

-Absolutely, human-aligned, explainable, and affordable AI deserves a place alongside the other extraordinary inventions.
-Here's why:
+Human-aligned, explainable, and affordable AI deserves a place alongside the other extraordinary inventions and is made possible using probabilites instead of calculus.
+Heres more information:

 **Human-Aligned AI:**